NotePlan/plugins/src/templates/np.plugin.starter/README.md

 Open up a terminal folder and change directory to the plugins repository root.
 Run the command `npm run autowatch` which will keep looking for changes to all plugin files and will re-compile when JavaScript changes are made.
 It will also transpile ES6 and ES7 code to ES5 which will run on virtually all Macs, and will copy the file(s) to the NotePlan Plugins folder, so you can immediately test in Noteplan.

 ### NotePlan Plugins Directory
-You can find all your currently installed NotePlan Plugins here
+You can find all your currently installed NotePlan Plugins here (for AppStore version of NotePlan):

 ```bash
 /Users/<user>/Library/Containers/co.noteplan.NotePlan3/Data/Library/Application Support/co.noteplan.NotePlan3/Plugins